 - Blakes Hotel – a pioneering boutique hotel, Blakes is a classic favourite for good reason

 - The Distillery – an entire hotel that’s gin themed.
-Need I say more?
+Need we say more?

-- Click here for a guide to my favourite Notting Hill hotels
+- Click here for a guide to our favourite Notting Hill hotels

 While it is a little bit further out for general sightseeing, Greenwich is one of the quaintest areas of London.